home-assistant/home-assistant.io/source/_integrations/acaia.markdown

 {% details "Device not discovered or found" %}

 Make sure your scale is in Bluetooth range to your Home Assistant instance.
-[ESPHome Bluetooth Proxies](https://esphome.io/components/bluetooth_proxy.html) are a great way to increase the range, if your instance is too far away.
+[ESPHome Bluetooth Proxies](https://esphome.io/components/bluetooth_proxy.html) are a great way to increase the range if your instance is too far away.
 {% enddetails %}